 The ability of the interface to sustain a certain loading without fracturing is called its toughness.
 This quantity has been measured in experiments for a variety of interfaces.
 The interface toughness is systematically enhanced when the loading on the crack tip goes from mode I to mode II (Wang and Suo, 1990; Liechti and Chai, 1992): interfaces are more easily fractured when the faces are pulled apart than when sheared.
 This property is called the mode dependence of the toughness (we shall sometimes refer to it simply as the "mode dependence").
-Previous theoretical studies by Whitcomb (1986); Hutchinson et al. (1992); Hutchinson and Suo (1991) suggest that the mode dependence of the film/substrate interface is essential to account for the patterns of delamination.
-In the first section of the present paper, we explore this idea further: we study the patterns of delamination that are obtained when the toughness of the interface is assumed mode dependent.
+Previous theoretical studies by Whitcomb (1986), Hutchinson et al. (1992) and Hutchinson and Suo (1991) suggest that the mode dependence of the film/substrate interface is essential to account for the patterns of delamination.
+In Section 2 of the present paper, we explore this idea further by studying the patterns of delamination that are obtained when the toughness of the interface is assumed to be mode-dependent.
 In particular, we show that the existence of blisters of finite size can be accounted for.
 Indeed, as a blister gets bigger, the fracture becomes more and more a mode II crack.
-In section 2, we show that the mode dependence in an interface crack can be explained using only simple ingredients: friction and linear elasticity.
-We derive an effective interface toughness when friction between the crack faces is modelled using a Coulomb law (constant proportionality factor between shear and normal contact stresses).
-A strong mode dependence is obtained, due to interfacial friction.
+In Section 3, we show that the mode dependence in an interface crack can be explained using only simple ingredients: friction and linear elasticity.
+We derive an effective interface toughness when friction between the crack faces is modeled with a Coulomb law (constant proportionality factor between shear and normal contact stresses).
+A strong mode dependence obtained, due to interfacial friction.

-For sake of simplicity, we consider only quasi-static propagation of cracks.
-Moreover, we neglect the effect of transverse (mode III) loading on the cracks, and use 2D elasticity.
-A justification for this approximation is given at the end of section 1.
+For the sake of simplicity, we consider only quasi-static propagation of cracks.
+Moreover, we neglect the effect of transverse (mode III) loading on the cracks, and use two-dimensional (2D) elasticity.
+A justification for this approximation is given at the end of Section 2.
 The toughness of the interface, $\Gamma$ , is defined as the energy that must be brought to the crack tip to fracture a unit area, and has the dimension of a surface tension.
-The mode mixity parameter, $\psi$ , measures the relative importance of mode I (opening) to mode II (shearing) at the crack tip: $\psi = \tan^{-1}(K{II}/K_I)$ , where $K_I$ , $K{II}$ are the stress intensity factors (Rice, 1988).
-The mode dependence implies that $\Gamma$ does not only depend on the nature of the interface, but is also a function of the applied loading, through $\psi$ .
-Note that this parameter is taken in the range $-180^{\circ} < \psi < 180^{\circ}$ , as it is the phase in the $(K_I, K{II})$ plane.
-When $|\psi| \geq 90^\circ$ , the opening stress intensity factor, $K_I$ , is negative and the crack tends to close.
-This situation, that we shall consider in section 2, arises when the loading presses the crack faces against each other.
-The definitions of $K_I$ , $K{II}$ , and $\psi$ are then somewhat arbitrary, because the standard crack analysis yields overlap of the crack faces.
+The mode-mixity parameter, $\psi$ , measures the relative importance of mode I (opening) to mode II (shearing) at the crack tip: $\psi = \tan^{-1}(K{II}/K{I})$ , where $K{I}$ and $K{II}$ are the stress intensity factors (Rice, 1988).
+The mode dependence implies that $\Gamma$ not only depends on the nature of the interface, but is also a function of the applied loading, through $\psi$ .
+Note that this parameter is taken in the range $-180^{\circ} < \psi < 180^{\circ}$ , as this is the phase in the $(K{I}, K{II})$ plane.
+When $|\psi| \ge 90^{\circ}$ , the opening stress intensity factor, $K{I}$ , is negative and the crack tends to close.
+This situation, which we shall consider in Section 3, arises when the loading presses the crack faces against each other.
+The definitions of $K{I}$ , $K{II}$ and $\psi$ are then somewhat arbitrary, because the standard crack analysis yields overlap of the crack faces.

-1 Stability of delamination blisters
+2. Stability of delamination blisters